 The raw stimulus magnitude of a lot of exercises is just lower. (…) Five sets of heavy squats doesn’t transfer set to set to even high rep stuff at home, like Bulgarian split squats and stuff.
 Especially in the 30-50 reprange there’s a significant fall-off in stimulus magnitude.
 This all means you have to do MORE.

-Still, you can safely start your training block with a third of your volume, Israetel says.
+Still, you can safely start your training block with a third of your volume, says Israetel.
 Based on stimulus signals such as muscle pump and muscle pain, you then determine whether and to what extent you should scale this up.

 Because you do fewer sets on a weekly basis, you can in principle use a lower training frequency.

-Still, we advise not to suddenly cram all your volume into one training, especially if you follow a high frequency protocol, where that volume is nicely distributed over the week.
+Still, we advise you not to suddenly cram all your volume into one training, especially if you follow a high frequency protocol, where that volume is nicely distributed over the week.
 During a training, the productivity of sets decreases quickly.
-If you normally only do three sets for a certain muscle group during your training and now suddenly six, then the productivity of those last three sets will be lower than normal.
-And you don’t want that.
+If you go past 10 sets per muscle group per workout, you risk doing junk volume.

 CONCLUSION AND ADVICE